 THE SERUM BIOBANK

-Between 2001 and 2005 over 202,600 women volunteers were enrolled into the United Kingdom Collaborative Trial of Ovarian Cancer Screening (UKCTOCS).
-Volunteers donated a serum sample on trial entry and 50,000 women have continued to donate serum annually for up to 10 years.
+Between 2001 and 2005 202,600 women volunteers were enrolled into the United Kingdom Collaborative Trial of Ovarian Cancer Screening (UKCTOCS).
+Volunteers donated a serum sample on trial entry and 50,000 women donated serum annually for up to 10 years.

-Abcodia has the exclusive commercial rights to this biobank.
-The serum is collected to a rigorous protocol and is stored in liquid nitrogen at a commercial biobanking facility.
+The serum was collected to a rigorous protocol and is stored in liquid nitrogen at a commercial biobanking facility.

 Extensive disease history